Active New Zealand

 In the South Island, the striking glory of the Southern Alps can be revealed on a flight-seeing expedition that skims across glaciers and skirts around massive mountain peaks.
-New Zealand’s tallest mountain, Mount Cook, in the Mackenzie region, is a must-see from the air, and Wanaka, Queenstown, Te Anau and Milford Sound are also bases for spectacular alpine flight-seeing expeditions.
+New Zealand’s tallest mountain, Aoraki Mount Cook, in the Mackenzie region, is a must-see from the air, and Wanaka, Queenstown, Te Anau and Milford Sound are also bases for spectacular alpine flight-seeing expeditions.
 In Southland, visitors can catch a flight that whisks them south to land on a Stewart Island beach.

 There are numerous ways to combine the thrill and convenience of a helicopter flight with other popular activities.
-Heli skiing adventures deliver skiers and snowboarders deep into the mountains in search of untracked powder, heli-fishing with an expert guide takes participants to remote streams and lakes in search of trout, heli-hiking is a good way to experience the deepest wilderness (and still be back in the comfort of your hotel for dinner!) and heli-dining can mean a high-speed transfer to a Waiheke Island winery or to luxurious rural lodge for a sumptuous meal.
+Heli skiing adventures deliver skiers and snowboarders deep into the mountains in search of untracked powder, heli-fishing with an expert guide takes participants to remote streams and lakes in search of trout, heli-hiking is a good way to experience the deepest wilderness (and still be back in the comfort of your hotel for dinner!) and heli-dining can mean a high-speed transfer to a Waiheke Island winery or luxurious rural lodge for a sumptuous meal.